 In New York City, a phrase like ethnic market can often feel, for all intents and purposes, obsolete.
-Having said that, there’s still much to be discovered in the aisles of small markets, “ethnic” or otherwise, that dot Northern Brooklyn and such remains the case with Melinda’s Halal Meat Market, a businesses owned and run by a family whose roots go back to the small, mountainous country of Montenegro.
-For someone like myself, not intimately familiar with the Balkan peninsula, the products that cram Melinda’s shelves project an intriguing otherness.
-Many of their flavors, however, would prove accessible, even familiar.
+Having said that, there’s still much to be discovered in the aisles of small markets, “ethnic” or otherwise, that dot Northern Brooklyn, and such remains the case with Melinda’s Halal Meat Market, a businesses owned and run by a family whose roots go back to the small Balkan country of Montenegro.
+For someone like myself, not intimately familiar with all the cultural complexities of the Balkan peninsula, the products that cram Melinda’s shelves project an intriguing otherness.
+Many of their flavors, however, would eventually prove accessible, even familiar.

-I met Rasim Dedovic, Melinda’s patriarch, one afternoon, amidst the piles of filthy snow cloaking Ridgewood and Bushwick after a recent blizzard.
+I met Rasim Dedovic, Melinda’s patriarch, one afternoon, amidst the piles of filthy snow caking Ridgewood and Bushwick after a recent blizzard.

 Dedovic and his close-knit family have kept the store alive and churning out veal, chicken, house-smoked and cured meats for 30 years.
 As the name implies, Melinda’s Halal Meats is primarily a butcher shop — the trade has been their bread-and-butter since Dedovic arrived in the United States in the late 1980s.

 After learning of my interest in his shop, Dedovic quickly handed me off to his son, Admir.
 The handsome butchery scion, who has been helping his father with the family business for about three years, proceeded to give a thorough and loquacious tour of the property, which for the last century, he said, has never been anything but a purveyor of meat.